axodotdev/sarahs-playground/README.md

 and Miss Stillwagon (first name Linda I once heard)
 doesn’t even look up my balance for once in her life
-and in the GOLDEN GRIFFIN I get a little Verlaine
+and in the GOLDEN GRIFFIN I get a little Verlaine for Patsy with drawings by Bonnard although I do